steven2358/awesome-generative-ai/README.md

 - [LAIKA](https://www.writewithlaika.com/) - LAIKA trains an artificial intelligence on your own writing to create a personalised creative partner-in-crime.
 - [Mem](https://mem.ai/) - Mem is the world's first AI-powered workspace that's personalized to you.
 Amplify your creativity, automate the mundane, and stay organized automatically.
 - [QuillBot](https://quillbot.com) - AI-powered paraphrasing tool.
+- [Postwise](https://postwise.ai/) - Write tweets, schedule posts and grow your following using AI.

 ### Academia
 - [Elicit](https://elicit.org/) - Elicit uses language models to help you automate research workflows, like parts of literature review.